Flinted/sql_homework/homework.md

       SELECT SUM(price) FROM "shows" WHERE price < 20.00;

   14. Select the name and price of the most expensive show.
+      SELECT "name", "price" FROM "shows" WHERE "price" IN (SELECT MAX("price") FROM "shows");

   15. Select the name and price of the second from cheapest show.
+      SELECT "name", "price" FROM "shows"
+      WHERE "price" IN (SELECT MIN("price") FROM "shows" WHERE "price" NOT IN (SELECT MIN("price") FROM "shows" ));

   16. Select the names of all users whose names start with the letter "N".
+      SELECT "name" FROM "users" WHERE "name" like 'N%';

   17. Select the names of users whose names contain "er".
+      SELECT "name" FROM "users" WHERE "name" like '%er';

 ## Section 3